Better supplement decisions.

 Product endorsements

 Evaluation findings communicate what the evidence supports and what a product delivers — not a recommendation to purchase.
-A product can perform well in an evaluation and still not be appropriate for a given individual’s needs.
+A product can perform well and still not be appropriate for a given family’s needs.

 A “perfect product” search